EyeCon/therapist/README.rst

 In *rough* order of likelihood of being added:

 - Automatically appending `[default: x]` to help messages
-- Support for `-o<value>` syntax
 - 'Hidden' arguments (so you can have `--help` and `--extended-help`)
 - Groups, such that arguments / options are grouped under separate headings in the help message (see `grep`, which has 'Generic options', 'Matcher options' etc)
 - Ints and floats being limited to a range rather than a set of discrete values
-- The ability to ask for input, e.g. `-p` causes a password prompt to appear
 - The ability to specify options in the form `--[no]color` such that `--color` sets the value to `true` and `--nocolor` to false; support for --black/--white to indicate mutually exclusive alternatives
 - Support for +w and -w to equate to `w=true` and `w=false`